Architect + Claude MCP = Magic (Part 2)

 Building a “lunch and learn” for your team on ADCS?

 Tell Claude to design an epic ADCS scenario based on a real-world e-commerce enterprise network.
-Then tell Claude what you want the lab curriculum to look like.
+Then tell Claude what you want the lab curriculum to look like including steps of how to enumerate vulnerable ADCS certificates, and how to exploit them.

 Everything is done and ready to test.
 Chapters, sections, rich text, embedded videos, code blocks, multiple choice questions, file upload questions, flag gated progression, unlock keys, all of it.